Anonym0usLemon/Kirchhayn-Autoparts/README.md

 + finish all homepage sections
 + add a filter to /used-car-parts
-+ design /contact page
++ /contact page
-+ design /warranty page
++ /warranty page
-+ design /cut-sheets page
++ /cut-sheets page